At the end of the day, an investment platform is only useful to you if you understand the ins and outs of how it works.

-If you want to invest in a stock that is currently valued at $1,000, most of the time you have to have $1,000 in the first place.
+If you want to invest in a stock that is currently valued at $1,000, most of the time you have to pony up a full $1,000.
 But with Robinhood, you can invest as little as $1 at a time in stocks that trade for hundreds if not thousands per share.

 This is great for newer investors and people who want a more diversified portfolio.
 It means you can be fully invested at all times.

 Whenever you go to buy a stock, you get to decide if you want to buy in terms of shares or dollars.

 One of the most requested features from Robinhood early on was a dividend reinvestment plan or "DRIP".
 A DRIP allows investors to choose whether to take their dividends as cash or to reinvest them back into more shares of the underlying stock.

 By choosing to reinvest your dividends, you're able to take advantage of compound interest and increase the growth rate of your portfolio over time.

 As a platform that tailors to longer-term investors, it's important to have access to a DRIP because many investors want to keep as much of their money working for them as possible.
 When you take your dividends as cash, they just sit there and don't grow for you, this is not desirable for many investors.